Staging your Home to Sell | staging a home

 A Home Staging Professional is the expert in this part of the plan.
 Many times it begins with an assessment of what a buyer is looking for, eliminating all the negatives that may potentially keep them from putting an offer on your home.

-The staging pro’s assessment should begin with the street view of the house or curb appeal as it’s referred to in the industry.
+A professionals assessment should begin with the street view of the house or curb appeal as it’s referred to in the industry.
 It will not matter how much you work on the inside if the buyer is turned off when they pull up in front of your home.
 If the buyer doesn’t like what they’re driving up to then what’s behind the front door won’t matter at all!

 You and your team need to ready your home for some great photos.
 Take a look at some of the listing on the MLS or the newspaper.
 There is nothing worse or more detrimental to the sale of a property than BAD photos.
 80% of buyers look on the internet before even calling a realtor to show them the property.
 What is your property saying?
 “A photo is worth a thousand words” or thousands of dollars could not be truer in this situation.